webqit/playui/src/web-monetization/README.md

     });
     ```

-+ It can automatically detect browser support for the Web Monetization API and can (optionally) suggest the appropriate browser extension for the user.
++ It automatically detects lack of browser support for the Web Monetization API and can (optionally) suggest the appropriate browser extension for the user.

     ```js
     let stream1 = WebMonetization.init('$ilp.example.com/me', {prompt: true});